-- 1. The micromodel is initially saturated with the WP. - 2.
-The WP is injected at a fixed volumetric flowrate in order to maintain a constant value of the capillary number, Ca_i , during the entire cycle of the experiment. - 3.
-The volumetric flowrate of the NWP starts at ~1/10 of the WP flowrate and it is increased in successive steps (~ 9-12) to a value ×10.
-After each step-up of the NWP flowrate, an adequate period of time is allowed for the interstitial flow to reach steady-state. - 4.
-When the time-averaged pressure values for both phases show signs of (kinetic) stabilization, the interstitial flow is visually inspected in terms of saturation and dynamics of pore scale phenomena, to cross-check that it has also stabilized, or any fluctuations show some kind of sustainable, short-cycle periodicity.
-Following that, the volumetric flowrate of the NWP is stepwise increased.
+The micromodel is initially saturated with the wetting phase.
+Then, both phases are injected into the network.

+The WP is injected at a fixed volumetric flowrate in order to maintain a constant value of the capillary number, Ca_i , during the entire cycle of the experiment.

+The volumetric flowrate of the NWP starts at $\sim 1/10$ of the WP flowrate and it is increased in successive steps (about 9 to 12) to 10 times larger; the result is ~ 3 orders of magnitude in successive increments.
+After each stepup of the NWP flowrate, an adequate period of time is allowed for the interstitial flow to reach steady-state.

+As soon as the time-averaged pressure values show signs of stabilization for both phases (kinetic stabilization), the entire network is visually inspected to cross-check that the interstitial flow has also stabilized, or any fluctuations show some kind of sustainable, short-cycle periodicity.
+In most of the cases, a steady value for the pressures would come along with a stabilized flow, judging from visual inspection of the interstitial flow (changes in saturation, migration of menisci, other pore-scale phenomena).
+Following the setting of steady-state conditions in the interstitial flow, the volumetric flowrate of the non-wetting phase is stepwise increased.

-- 5. After successive repeats with progressive stepwise increments of the flowrate of the NWP, until a flowrate ratio value $r \ge 10$ is reached, the experiment for that constant-Ca value stops. - 6.
+After successive repeats with progressive stepwise increments of the flowrate of the NWP, corresponding to a flowrate ratio value, of at least r = 10, the experiment for that particular constant-Ca value stops.

 The system is then reconfigured and a new cycle is deployed pertaining to a new Ca value.